bchelfrich/simple-password-generator/README.md

 # simple-password-generator

-A simple password generator written in Python.
+A simple password generator written in Python.\n
-You can set the parameters.
+You can set the parameters.\n
-You can set how many passwords it will generate.
+You can set how many passwords it will generate.\n
-You can set the password length.
+You can set the password length.\n